soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 PROPAGANDIZING nitrate policy ... by hyperinflation of nitrate fears ... is part of a larger campaign to sugar up diets, shift food preferences, drive an epidemic of insulin resistance, get people to ignore the Warburg effect and generally drive cancers to worsen/metastacize.

-SUGAR is what is dangerous; sugar should be treated like nitrates ... the so-called "recommended" protein/meat consumption levels are radically below what they should be, especially for older people ... nitrates in water from areas producing most of the nations meat are higher, but still safe, ie much safer than the standard American diet.
+Regular SUGAR is EXTREMELY dangerous; sugar and pushing for sweetness as healthy should be treated like nitrates ... a person should not NEED to have sugar, eg sugar added to yogurt or sugar added to rhubarb ... a person SHOULD crave MEAT ... not sugar, carbs, snacks ... the so-called "recommended" protein/meat consumption levels are radically below what they should be, especially for older people ... nitrates in water from areas producing most of the nations meat are higher, but still safe, ie much safer than the standard American diet.

 The Maximum Contaminant Level (MCL) for nitrate in drinking water has been set at 10 mg/L (10 parts per million, ppm) measured as nitrate-nitrogen (NO3-N).
 There's nothing wrong with this level, but we should understand standard was actually set at an EXTREMELY CONSERVATIVELY LOW level to protect against blue-baby syndrome ... which is of course a serious health condition, it's just never seen -- it has only been in infants that were exposed continually to levels that were orders of magnitude worse than 10 mg/L ... not just 100, but think in terms of 1000 -- where manure runoff from a farming operation was running right into the wells/rivers from which the water was drawn ... of course, we don't want to allow these kinds of direct infusion of high nitrates into drinking waater ... but not really a widespread concern for the general population, although if were dipping out of water with over 10 mg/L, we would need to use methods like reverse osmosis to treat the water ... we certain don't want excessive levels of nitrates in our drinking water ... there's not really debate about that, BUT.